Prameya shloka

-The prameya śloka is a shloka composed by Sri Vyasatirtha, a leading philosopher in the Dvaita school of Vedanta.
+The prameya śloka is a shloka composed by Vyasatirtha, a leading philosopher in the Dvaita school of Vedanta.
 The shloka summarises the nine basic tenets of Dvaita or Tattvavada, which is a school of philosophy founded by Sri Madhvacharya.

 A correct understanding of this shloka is equivalent to obtaining a firm grasp of the fundamental principles of Tattvavada.

 The Prameya Śloka

 The śloka in the Kannada script is: